 - 1/2 cup mini semisweet chocolate chips

-Preheat oven to 350°.
-Line a standard muffin pan with paper liners.
+- Preheat oven to 350°F. Line a standard muffin pan with paper liners.

-In a large bowl, mix sugar, butter, espresso, vanilla, and egg until thoroughly combined.
-Add flour mixture in 3 or 4 portions, mixing just until combined.
-Stir in chocolate chips.
+- In a large bowl, mix the sugar, butter, espresso, vanilla, and egg until thoroughly combined.
+Add the flour mixture in 3 or 4 portions, mixing just until combined.
+Stir in the chocolate chips.

-Transfer batter to prepared muffin pans, using about 1/4 cup batter per muffin.
+- Transfer the batter to the prepared muffin pan, using about 1/4 cup batter per muffin.